 Whether you’re a business owner or a consumer, understanding the ins and outs of UX can improve your daily life.

 UX stands for user experience.
 Its purpose is to solve common problems in a user’s path and create the best possible experience for a customer.

-A UX designer will look into things like the flow of a website or the most reliable way to make a sale without sacrificing basic necessities like function and aesthetic appearance.
+A UX designer will look into the flow and design without sacrificing basic necessities like function and aesthetic appearance.

 One great example of profitable UX design was the renovation of the Gusto workspace.

 The Gusto Renovation:

 After outgrowing their current workspace, the people of Gusto realized they were in desperate need of a larger, more refreshing space for both the employees and customers.